 Validation included cross-checking accession codes and confirming consistency between metadata files and public repositories.
 Studies were reviewed by multiple individuals to ensure reliability and transparency.
 The final dataset was used to assess trends in metadata completeness, publication year, and journal impact.

-This bar graph illustrates how the number of papers per year included in our meta-analysis out of #### total papers included
+This bar graph illustrates how the number of papers per year included in our meta-analysis

 This figure illustrates nodes from which the studies included in our project stem from.
 Notably, the United States and China are two countries that are represented the most in our project.